Coffee-Vodka

 Frequently Asked Questions

-How should I store my homemade Coffee-Vodka once it's ready?
+How should I store my homemade Coffee-Vodka?